cacophony-wj/LeS/BODYSLIDE.md

 21. A prompt will appear asking where to put your custom-fitted outfits.
 Make sure they go to **_Licentia Directory_/mods/BodySlide Output**.
 22. **Do not put your outfits anywhere but _BodySlide Output_.**
 23. Click _Select Folder_
+25. Ensure that all of the _(Physics)_ options are selected.
+The other two don't matter.
-25. Click OK
+26. Click OK
-26. Wait for your outfits to be built in the popup labeled **Processing Outfits**.
+27. Wait for your outfits to be built in the popup labeled **Processing Outfits**.
-27. You should receive the message "All outfits processed successfully!"
+28. You should receive the message "All outfits processed successfully!"
-28. Click OK
+29. Click OK
-29. If you receive any error messages, repeat the process from the Batch Build step until you receive the above message.
+30. If you receive any error messages, repeat the process from the Batch Build step until you receive the above message.
-30. When finished, navigate to **_Licentia Directory_/mods/BodySlide Output/meshes** and make sure a little over a dozen or so outfits folders are there.
+31. When finished, navigate to **_Licentia Directory_/mods/BodySlide Output/meshes** and make sure a little over a dozen or so outfits folders are there.
-31. If there is only a _meshes_ folder there, move it to **_Licentia Directory_/mods/BodySlide Output**
+32. If there is only a _meshes_ folder there, move it to **_Licentia Directory_/mods/BodySlide Output**
-32. **Confirm that all the outfits folders are in _Licentia Directory_/mods/BodySlide Output/meshes.
+33. **Confirm that all the outfits folders are in _Licentia Directory_/mods/BodySlide Output/meshes.
 They should not be located anywhere else.**
-33. You may continue.
+34. You may continue.

 ### Changing It Up